frederikvig/nyum/_recipes/picadillo.md

 ---

-> Add the potatoes pieces and cook for about 5 minutes.
+> Add the potato pieces and cook for about 5 minutes.

 ---

-> Add the ground beef and the wine, let the liquid reduce.
+> Add back the ground beef, add the wine, and let the liquid reduce.

 ---

-> Add raisins and tomato sauce when the potatoes are about half-cooked (a knife can easily through the first part but the center is still very firm).
+> Add raisins and the tomato sauce when the potatoes are about half-cooked (a knife can easily through the first part but the center is still very firm).

 ---